This site is dedicated to the celebration and memory of Lindsay’s life.

 - Soldier On (2018).
 Soldier On supports serving and retired Canadian Armed Forces members with visible and non-visible illness or injury.

+Since 2018 most of the annual donations have been supplemented by an additonal 50% value due to the generosity of the Shaw Charity Classic.
 The establishment of this fund provides our family extreme comfort in the knowledge that the fund will provide charitable donations to Calgary and Alberta area causes forever, all in Lindsay’s name.
 We are extremely grateful to all participants in every aspect of the tournament, the barn dance and the Fund.

-Leslie, Gerry, Nicholas & Stephanie Giacomelli
+Leslie, Gerry, Stefani, Nicholas, Dalia, & Wren Giacomelli